 Next is the task lighting.
 As the name implies task lighting provides light for you to do work; read or watch TV comfortably.
 You want light that doesn’t cause glare or create shadows.
 Task lighting includes fixed task lighting such as recessed lighting and track lights.
 Another type of task lighting is desk lamps.

 Last but not least is accent lighting.
 This type of light helps create interest in the space.
 Decorative crystal table lamps which are design features of the living room are considered accent lighting.
-Many crystal lamps are illuminating art.
-Accent lighting is also used to accentuate artwork.
-Finally, recessed lighting and track lighting fall into this category as well.
+Many crystal lamps are considered illuminating art.
+Accent lighting is also used to highlight artwork.
+Recessed lighting and track lighting fall into this category as well.

 As you can see lighting crosses over into different categories depending on the use.
 Layered lighting is the important thing to keep in mind.
 I refer to layered lighting in a lot of our blogs, simply because it is vital to any lighting design.
 It is especially important to a good living room lighting plan.
 Mix up different types of lighting to suit your space.